jundalisay/superb/content/en/maharlika/laws/epira-irr/part-5/rule-34.md

 (h) To ensure compliance with the Act, the penalty of prision correccional or a fine ranging from Five Thousand Pesos (P5,000.00) to Five Million
 Pesos (P5,000,000.00), or both, at the discretion of the court, shall be imposed on any Person, including, but not limited to, the president, member of the board, chief executive officer or chief operating officer of the corporation, partnership, or any other entity involved, found
-Page 98 of 100guilty of violating or refusing to comply with any provision of the Act or these Rules, other than those provided herein.
+Page 98 of 100guilty of violating or refusing to comply with any provision  or these Rules, other than those provided herein.
 [Sec.
 46 Par.
 8]
 (i) Any party to an administrative proceeding may, at any time, make an offer to the ERC, conditionally or otherwise, for a consented decree, voluntary compliance or desistance and other settlement of the case.